Trade Privacy Notice

 Company checks on Companies House.

-When you provide the details of other individuals to be included in your application, this should be done with the full knowledge and consent of the individuals concerned.
+When you provide the details of other individuals to be included in your Approved Tradesperson application, this should be done with the full knowledge and consent of the individuals concerned.
 When other individuals are added to your account at your request, they will also have to undergo vetting checks.
 These checks include a database duplicate check, a director’s credit and CCJ check, checks regarding unspent criminal convictions and adverse media/open-source reviews of press stories.
 Some additional checks might be required depending on the results of our initial vetting.

 We publish reviews of your company and services on our platform as part of your profile being visible on our platform.
 These reviews may contain your personal data and the personal data of your employees and subcontractors.

-We will use reviews for the purpose of monitoring the service provided by you and for evaluating you.
-This includes using the review to produce score ratings, which will form part of the overall ratings given to you and which are published as part of your membership profile on our platform.
+We use the review to produce score ratings, which will form part of the overall ratings given to you and which are published as part of your profile on our platform.
 Our Terms and Conditions for Tradespeople provide details of how you can respond or object to reviews.

 Our lawful basis for processing personal data will depend on the different aspects of your interactions with us.

-Our lawful basis for call recordings is for our legitimate business interests to monitor the quality of our service, for staff training purposes, for analytics purposes and to ensure accurate recordkeeping.
+Our lawful basis for call recordings is for our legitimate business interests to monitor the quality of our service, for staff training purposes, to ensure the safety of our staff and users of our platform, for analytics purposes and to ensure accurate recordkeeping.
+Our lawful basis for processing review information is that it is necessary in our legitimate business interests in (i) assessing and rating you (ii) making decisions on your services and (iii) protecting our customers.

 We also process personal data for our legitimate business interests to protect our brand and to safeguard the public against harm through the misuse of our branding.

 When you contact us, we will retain a recording of the telephone conversation for 13 months.
-Our lawful basis for call recordings is for our legitimate business interests to monitor the quality of our service, for staff training purposes, for analytics purposes and to ensure accurate record keeping.
+Our lawful basis for call recordings is for our legitimate business interests to monitor the quality of our service, for staff training purposes, for analytics purposes and to ensure accurate recordkeeping.

 If you make use of our payments service to request payments from customers through our platform, you will need to provide us with certain customer information in order for us to send the customer a payment request (for example, the customer's name, email address and contact details).
 Such information should only be uploaded to our service with the customer's knowledge and agreement.